Tampa Bay has two islands with the name “Beer Can Island”.

 Click this link for the other “Beer Can Island”, located at the northern tip of Longboat Key, near Sarasota.

 Beer Can Island Description

 “Beer Can Island”, also known as “Pine Key”, is located in the middle of Tampa Bay.
-It sits approximately 2.5 miles west of the small town of Apollo Beach.

 The island’s official website lists the address as “1 Beer Can Way | Apollo Beach, FL 33572”, a fictitious address which does not officially exist.

 Beer Can Island is a small, man-made island.
 It was created as a “spoil island”, where sand and soil debris were dumped after being dredged, or dug up, from the sea floor of Tampa Bay.
 Much of the island’s soil came from dredging the nearby Apollo Beach Marina.